elm-react-native/experiment/README.md

 The idea is to replace virtual-dom and browser package without React virtual dom and return react component instead of elm node when calling the `Html.node` function.

-But, I haven't figured out how to patch the elm compiler to allow the kernel code and the current implementation base on _nasty_ monkey patch (by `patch/patch.js` file).
+The current implementation is based on _nasty_ monkey patch (by `patch/patch.js` file), and I will try to use kernel code (which requires patching the elm compiler) instead.

 ## Demo